XuandongZhao/WatermarkAttacker/README.md

 The above figure shows the architecture of Stable Diffusion.

 The destructive process in our algorithm corresponds to adding noise to the image until a certain time step $t$.
-To do this, Stable Diffusion first maps the image from the pixel space to a latent space using its VAE encoder $\mathcal{E}$, and then adds noise to the latent space using a diffusion process, i.e.
+To do this, Stable Diffusion first maps the image from the pixel space to a latent space using its VAE encoder $\mathcal{E}$, and then adds noise to the latent space using a diffusion process, which is defined in the following **equation (2)**

 $$
 \begin{equation}